gamblevore/jeebox/README.md

 Jeebox has a C-API and a C++ API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
 Jeebox tends to be very expressive, meaning documents can be much smaller than XML/JSON.

 Jeebox is also pretty memory-tight, the C++ interface is quite easy to use (you don't have to worry about memory-management).
 And the model for Jeebox is very simple!
-Jeebox nodes can be described with two strings only, the `name` and the `type` (both strings).
+Jeebox nodes can be described with two strings only, the `name` and the `type`.

 Jeebox has many features designed for programmers, compiled from my 20 year experience.
 For example string support is pretty good, strings can have embedded expressions, and the escape-code parsing is strong too.
 Read the website to get an idea of what I put into Jeebox.